Escaped terror suspect Daniel Abed Khalife arrested as police tackle him off bike

 After commenting on the hot weather, she said he claimed he had just come out of the army.
 She described him as gentle and sweet, and said he was affectionate towards her dog.

-Pointing to “the fact he could strap himself onto the bottom” of a delivery van, Met Police commissioner Sir Mark Rowley said Khalife’s escape was “clearly pre-planned”.
+Pointing to “the fact he could strap himself onto the bottom” of a delivery lorry, Met Police commissioner Sir Mark Rowley said Khalife’s escape was “clearly pre-planned”.
 Meanwhile, intelligence sources told The Independent it is “almost certain” that Khalife had “inside help”.

 Prime minister Rishi Sunak said he is “very pleased’’ the terror suspect has been arrested, as he praised efforts by the police and the public in finding him, while Home Office policing minister Chris Philp congratulated the police for their “rapid and effective’’ work.